What to do in Kotor: the Most Picturesque Town in Montenegro

 I also wanted to explore the second island off Perast that was not included in the first boat tour (see the next item on my list).

 So, my advice is - visit Perast again.
-This time, consider taking a bus ride to Perast to have a taste of authentic travel and the local life.
-That's how lots of locals get around.
+This time, consider taking a bus ride to Perast to have a taste of authentic travel and local life.
+That's how lots of locals get around there: using the bus.

 take a Boat trip to The Monastery of Saint George Perast from Perast town